-Political and economic uncertainty surrounding the expected exit of the United Kingdom from the European Union may be a source of instability in international markets, create significant currency fluctuations, and adversely impact current trading and supply arrangements, which could have a material adverse effect on Center Parcs' business, results of operations and financial condition.
+Political and economic uncertainty surrounding Brexit may be a source of instability in international markets, create significant currency fluctuations, and adversely impact current trading and supply arrangements, which could have a material adverse effect on Center Parcs' business, results of operations and financial condition.

 The United Kingdom held a referendum on 23 June 2016, to determine whether the United Kingdom should leave the European Union or remain as a member state, and the outcome of that referendum was in favour of Brexit.
 Under Article 50 of the 2009 Lisbon Treaty ("Article 50"), the United Kingdom will cease to be a member state when a withdrawal agreement is entered into, or failing that, two years following the notification of an intention to leave under Article 50, unless the European Council (together with the United Kingdom) unanimously decides to extend this period.
 On 29 March 2017, the United Kingdom formally notified the European Council of its intention to leave the European Union.
-There remains uncertainty as to how long it will take to negotiate a withdrawal agreement.
+However, under Article 50 of the Lisbon Treaty, substantial uncertainty remains regarding the outcome of the negotiations, as well as the scope and duration of a transitionary period, if any, following the expiration of the Article 50 notice period on 29 March 2019.
 Until the United Kingdom officially exits the European Union, European Union laws and regulations will continue to apply, and changes to the application of these laws and regulations are unlikely to occur during negotiations.
 However, due to the size and importance of the UK economy, and the uncertainty and unpredictability concerning the United Kingdom's legal, political and economic relationship with Europe after the United Kingdom exits the European Union, there may continue to be instability in the market, significant currency fluctuations, and/or otherwise adverse effects on trading agreements or similar cross-border cooperation arrangements (whether economic, tax, fiscal, legal, regulatory or otherwise) for the foreseeable future, including beyond the date that the United Kingdom ceases to be a Member State of the European Union.